Alois, Hereditary Prince of Liechtenstein: Hereditary prince

+2026 Princely House Law

+On 15 August 2026, as part of his speech on Liechtenstein National Day, Hereditary Prince Alois announced that the house law would be amended to move from agnatic primogeniture to absolute primogeniture, meaning that in the future women will be eligible to inherit the throne.
+The changes were approved on 12 August by the required two-thirds of the princely family members with voting rights.

+As per the new house rules, all female descendants of the princely house will be granted the same participation rights in matters governed by the house as male descendants.
+Alois specified that the new succession rules apply to future births in the princely family, and would not affect the current line of succession.

 Personal wealth

-Alois is set to inherit an extensive art collection, much of which is displayed for the public at the Liechtenstein Museum in Vienna.
+Alois is set to inherit an extensive art collection, much of which is displayed for the public at the Gartenpalais Liechtenstein in Vienna.
 As of July 2022, his father's net worth was estimated by Bloomberg Billionaires Index around US$6.20 billion, making him the 380th richest person on earth.
 However, he placed these assets in a family foundation, the Prince of Liechtenstein Foundation, from which each family member receives an equal annual allowance and which maintains the family's castles, cultural assets, collections and museums and last but not least, the costs of the princely court including even some salaries for princes who are ambassadors abroad, which are not a burden on the taxpayer.

 Marriage and issue

 On 3 July 1993 at St. Florin's Cathedral in Vaduz, Alois married Duchess Sophie in Bavaria, now also Hereditary Princess of Liechtenstein and Countess of Rietberg.